 - China and the Korea Republic – just below $190,000

 - Saudi Arabia – about $172,000

 As you can see, when considering income after tax, the list of the best countries to work in abroad is different from the total benefits package ranking.

 Tax-free countries like United Arab Emirates and Saudi Arabia with no personal income tax are now in the top ten, with their expat salary packages being high by international standards.

 Dubai is one of the most interesting places to work abroad with multiple financial opportunities.
 Read how to get work and sort out your visa in Dubai.

 Yet, there is one more adjustment to take into account – benefits that a company pays to expat professionals – accommodation, education, utilities, a car, etc. In some countries accommodation, health insurance and educating children in international schools can cost a fortune.
 The UK is a typical example: take the benefits out of the after-tax salary – and the average middle manager expat cash salary will be around $75,000 a year.

-So when considering which country will be more beneficial for you in financial terms, it is worth looking into taxation and a cost of living in different countries.
+So when considering which country will be more beneficial for you in financial terms, it is worth looking into taxation and the cost of living in different countries.
 It is also important to try and negotiate with your employer the best benefit package you can get.